kptdev/kpt/site/reference/live/preview/README.md

 ```
 --destroy:
   If true, preview deletion of all resources.

---output:
-  Determines the output format for the status information.
-Must be one of the following:

-    * events: The output will be a list of the status events as they become available.
-    * json: The output will be a list of the status events as they become available,
-      each formatted as a json object.
-    * table: The output will be presented as a table that will be updated inline
-      as the status of resources become available.

-  The default value is ‘events’.

---server-side:
-  Perform the apply operation server-side rather than client-side.
-  Default value is false (client-side).

 --field-manager:
   Identifier for the **owner** of the fields being applied.
 Only usable